 What do I DO around the world, though?
 Generally, I aim to make the world a more inclusive place.
-There are two avenues I travel in pursuit of this goal: working on Include Better and working for the Future Affairs Administration.
-Include Better is a small company in the US I’ve cofounded with Riley to address impact of the kyriarchy through consulting and workshops.
+There are two avenues I walk in pursuit of this goal: working on Include Better, and working for the Future Affairs Administration.
+Include Better is a small company in the US that I’ve cofounded with Riley to address the impact of the kyriarchy through consulting and workshops.
 The Future Affairs Administration is a science fiction and fantasy company in Beijing, China which aims to increase the exchange of sci-fi between China and the rest of the world.

-When I travel, I’m usually giving multiple trainings and/or consultations on inclusion and diversity, to make the travel worth the amount of jetlag I suffer for it.
-Occasionally, I simply attend a conference.
-I also sometimes visit people around the world to work on my science fiction collaborations (also with a social justice bent, naturally).
+No matter where I land, I often give a training and/or consultation on inclusion and social justice once there.
+Sometimes I give a talk or workshop with a collaborator.
+Sometimes my purpose is my own education on social justice issues.
+I also frequently visit people around the world to work on science fiction collaborations (also with a social justice bent).
 Recently, I’d say about half of my travel is for sci-fi projects, and half for Include Better work.
 Finding a balance that sustains me is part of the work, after all — no one working on Include Better wants to burn out, including me.

-I generally don’t post publicly about inclusion and diversity consulting work if the organization compensating me wants the information to be private, and obviously those are closed sessions.
+I generally don’t post publicly about inclusion and diversity consulting work we do for private organizations, and obviously those are closed sessions.
 If I’m speaking at a public event, I’ll almost always post about it to my social media unless I worry that I or the event organizers will be overly harassed as a result.
 Being an intersectional feminist who works in the tech sector (although not exclusively in tech), that’s always a factor to consider.